roddhjav/apparmor.d/docs/full-system-policy.md

 - Any non-standard system app need to be explicitly profiled and allowed to run.
 For instance, if you want to use your own proxy or VPN software, you need to ensure it is correctly profiled and allowed to run in the `systemd` profile.
 - Desktop environment must be explicitly supported, your UI will not start otherwise.
 Again, it is a **feature**.
 - In FSP mode, all sandbox managers **must** have a profile.
 Then user sandboxed applications (flatpak, snap, etc) will work as expected.
 - PID 1 is the last program that should be confined.
-It does not make sense to confine only PID.
+It does not make sense to confine only PID 1.
 All other programs must be confined first.
 - User interactive shell must be confined.
 This is done through PAM and Role Based Access Control (RBAC).

 ## Installation